• Skip to primary navigation

 Are galettes served hot or cold?

 Mini galettes can be served hot or cold.
 I recommend allowing your galettes to cool slightly straight from the oven, as the filling will be very hot.
-This also allows the filling time to thicken.
+This also gives the filling time to thicken.

 Otherwise, leftover galettes can be served cold from the refrigerator, at room temperature, or warmed up slightly in the microwave (or oven).